 Kolthof performs many concerts as an orchestral musician and chamber music artist.
-She is a regular guest player with a.o. the Orchestre Philharmonique Royal the Liège, the Antwerp Philharmonic Orchestra, the Norrköpings Symfoniorkester, the Dutch Radio Philharmonic Orchestra, the Arnhem Philharmonic, The Hague Philharmonic and the Netherlands Symphony Orchestra.
-Feeling equally at home as a concerto soloist, Kolthof performed as a soloist with the Dutch Limburg Symphony Orchestra.
-Furthermore, she played concerts at numerous festivals, a.o.
-Festival Dag in de Branding, the Gergiev Festival, November Music, the Grachtenfestival, the International Flute Festival of the Dutch Flute Society and the International Chamber Music Festival of Janine Jansen.
+She is a regular guest player with a.o. the Orchestre Philharmonique Royal the Liège, the Antwerp Symphony Orchestra, the Norrköpings Symfoniorkester, the Dutch Radio Philharmonic Orchestra, the Arnhem Philharmonic, The Hague Philharmonic and the Netherlands Symphony Orchestra.
+Feeling equally at home as a concerto soloist, Kolthof performed with the Dutch Limburg Symphony Orchestra.
+Furthermore, she has played concerts at numerous festivals, a.o.
+Festival Dag in de Branding, the Gergiev Festival, November Music, the Grachtenfestival, the ZOOM!
+Festival, the International Flute Festival of the Dutch Flute Society and the International Chamber Music Festivals of Utrecht and The Hague.

 Dutch Piccolo Project

 Kolthof initiated the Dutch Piccolo Project, through which she aims to emphasize and bring to the limelight the piccolo as an autonomous solo instrument.
 Closely working with composers, it has resulted, and continues to result, into the creation of many new works for piccolo, to collaborations with internationally acclaimed musicians, to several publications and to substantial media attention.
 As a result of her commitment to contemporary repertoire, Kolthof was awarded scholarships by the Dutch Prince Bernhard Culture Fund and the Willem Mengelberg Fund of the Royal Concertgebouw Orchestra.